 Aluminum 6060 is an alloy that belongs to the 6000 series.
 It is known for excellent machinability, good corrosion resistance, and moderate strength.

 It allows for easy cutting, drilling, and milling.
 Its formability permits the creation of intricate shapes.
 Aluminum 6060 is weldable through techniques like TIG or MIG welding and exhibits a good surface finish.
 Proper attention to cutting speeds, feeds, and cooling during CNC machining is important for the best results.
-It is often used for windows, doors, commercial buildings, furniture, transport, and many more.
+AL 6060 is licensed as an aerospace aluminum alloy in a number of countries, primarily for lightweight structures and non-critical components.

 The chemical composition of 6060 aluminum alloy consists of the following elements: Aluminium ranging from 97.9% to 99.3%, Chromium with a maximum limit of 0.05%, Copper with a maximum limit of 0.1%, Iron ranging from 0.1% to 0.3%, Magnesium ranging from 0.35% to 0.5%, Manganese at 0.10%, Silicon ranging from 0.3% to 0.6%, Titanium with a maximum limit of 0.1%, Zinc with a maximum limit of 0.15%, and Residuals with a maximum limit of 0.15%.